In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 That is the basic idea of a function.

-Think about how a microwave works.
+Think about a microwave oven.

 A function works in a very similar way.